rosmod/rosmod/code/rosmod_v3/doc/source/Introduction.rst

 Component-based Software Development
 ------------------------------------

 Software development using ROSMOD is inspired by the principles of Component-based Software Engineering.
 Design and implementation of component-based software applications rests on the principle of assembly: *Complex systems are built by composing re-useable interacting components*.
 Components contain functional, business-logic code that implements operations/callbacks on state variables.
 Ports facilitate interactions between communicating components.
 A component-level message queue controls the scheduling of operations/callbacks.

 ROSMOD Components
 ^^^^^^^^^^^^^^^^^

+A ROSMOD Component is a re-useable unit/piece of software in an application.
+Each component can contain one or more of the following:

+* Publishers: A publisher port publishes (without blocking) on a message/topic (msg in ROS)
+* Subscribers: A subscriber port subscribes to a message/topic (msg in ROS)
+* Servers: A server port provides an "operation" to the external world
+* Clients: A client port requires/uses an operation provided by a server (potentially on another component)
+* Timers: A timer is used to trigger the component.
+Timer callbacks are invoked when a timer expires

 .. image:: ./_images/ros_component.png